 A business credit card offers some clear advantages for a small business owner: Access to additional capital, reward and travel perks, potential 0% interest on purchases, sign-up bonuses … the list goes on.
 And in some cases, it can even replace traditional business financing as a better, more affordable option to cover business expenses.
 But in order to get the most from a business credit card, you have to use it effectively and avoid costly mistakes.

 If you’ve decided a business credit card is for you, it’s time to make that little piece of plastic work overtime in your favor.
-Whether you’ve already secured a business card or you’re looking for the very best one, here are four ways to make sure you get the most out of that card.
+Maybe you’ve already secured a business card or you’re looking for the very best one.
+Either way, here are four ways to make sure you get the most out of that card.

 If you’re shopping around for cards, it’s important to find the card that works best for your specific business.
 Though it may be tempting to sign up for the card with the biggest sign-up bonus, each card is orchestrated differently in order to serve different types of businesses.
 It can be overwhelming, but it’s important that you do your homework before signing up for a card at random.